 8.2 The sender is responsible, that upon the handing over of hazardous goods to GLS the relevant legal regulations with regard to declaration, packaging, enclosure of the transport papers and written instructions etc. are observed, even if these obligations apply to the one who in fact hands over the hazardous goods.

 Upon the handing over of hazardous goods the bar coded hazardous goods label, stipulated by the GLS system has to be attached according to valid reference-list by the sender.

-The prices and surcharges agreed between GLS and the sender apply.
+9.1 The prices and surcharges agreed between GLS and the sender apply.
 If the dimensional weight (based on 1 m³ = 166.67 kg) exceeds the physical weight, GLS can carry out a separate subsequent billing.
-Instructions to transport a parcel to another destination and the transport of goods which cannot be sorted automatically are charged to the sender according to the respectively valid price table.
-If a parcel has to be returned to the sender for reasons not attributable to GLS, GLS invoices the sender once more with the transportation fee.
-The cancellation of an order may be charged.
+If a parcel has to be returned to the sender for reasons not attributable to GLS, GLS invoices the sender once more the transportation fee.

-Invoices of GLS are to be paid immediately and without deduction.
-The charging of counter-claims by the sender is forbidden, unless they are undisputed or legally stated.
+9.2 Invoices of GLS are to be paid immediately and without deduction.
+The set-off with counter claims by the sender is forbidden, unless they are undisputed or legally stated.
 Invoices of GLS are considered as having been approved three months after receipt of the invoice.
 This consequence will be pointed out on each invoice additionally.